Ad Code

 Health Benefits

-One other important component found in red wine is polyphenol.
-Polyphenols are beneficial in lowering not only your blood pressure but also your cholesterol levels.
-They also fight harmful bacteria to keep your stomach healthy and strengthen your immune system.
+Another vital component found in red wine is polyphenols.
+Polyphenols lower blood pressure and cholesterol levels.
+They also fight harmful bacteria to keep the stomach healthy and strengthen the immune system.

-Besides the presence of flavonoids and antioxidants, both wines have a soothing and calming effect.
-Wines can help you relax in stressful situations if taken in measured quantities.
+Both wines contain flavonoids and antioxidants, which can soothe and calm people.
+Wines can help people relax in stressful situations if taken in measured quantities.

 Nutritional Value

-- Unoaked white wines are very light and crisp in flavor and contain no sweetness or oaky flavor.
+• Unoaked white wines are light and crisp and contain no sweetness or oaky flavour.
 They are famous in Italy (like Soave and Chablis)

-- Aromatic, from the name, suggests that they are packed with flavor and floral aromas.
+• Aromatic, from the name, suggests that they are packed with flavour and floral aromas.
 Many German white wines, like Riesling and Sauvignon Blanc, fall in this category.